 In order to enjoy the deferred healthcare insurance, you must:

 - Have made contributions for at least 16 years;

 - Have reached a minimum age, depending on the duration of the contributions:

 - 57 years old for 16 years of contributions,

 - 56 years old for 18 years of contributions,

 - 55 years old for 20 years of contributions, and so on, with a limit of 50 years old for 30 years of contributions.

-- for non-Europeans (outside the EEA or Switzerland): legally residing in a country of the European Union (except Denmark and the United Kingdom), unless you are the surviving spouse of a national of the European Union.
+- For nationals from countries outside the EEA or Switzerland: reside within the European Union (with the exception of Denmark), unless you are the surviving spouse of a national of an EEA member state or Switzerland.

 Registration with a Belgian health insurance fund

-Do you live in Belgium or in another state of the European Economic Area or Switzerland?
+Do you live in Belgium or in another state of the EEA, Switzerland or the United Kingdom?
 In that case, you must be a member of a Belgian health insurance fund or the HZIV (Auxiliary fund for sickness and invalidity insurance).
 The Overseas Social Security provides you with a certificate for registration with a health insurance fund of your choice, or with the HZIV.